 - Dental disease

 Some of these conditions can be prevented or reduced in severity with the right Preventative Care Option.
 Gum and dental disease can be prevented with regular dental care to your pet, which can be covered by PetPremium’s Preventive Care options.
 See details of your options here.
 Obese animals are more susceptible to diabetes, so keep your pet fit and active.
 Look at our Training Center and Nutrition 101 for tips on how to keep your pet healthy.

 Sign up your furry friend, old or young, for PetPremium pet health insurance and get a free quote here!

 *Pre-existing conditions are not covered.
 Waiting periods, annual deductible, co-insurance, benefit limits and exclusions may apply.
 For all terms and conditions visit our resources page.
 Preventive Care reimbursements are based on a schedule.
-Customers enrolled on product Levels 1-3 should visit the Member Center for their policy benefits.
 Products and rates may vary and are subject to change.
-Plans are underwritten by United States Fire Insurance Company and administered by Fairmont Specialty Insurance Agency (FSIA Insurance Agency in CA), a Crum & Forster company.
+Plans are underwritten by United States Fire Insurance Company and administered by C&F Insurance Agency, Inc., a Crum & Forster company.
 C&F and Crum & Forster are registered trademarks of United States Fire Insurance Company.